remiscarlet/mmd-foo/projects/notes.md

 	- Isn't this the same thing as the continuity comment?
 - For faster/frequent cuts, either have the bg or the model moving, but don't move both.
 Moving both just feels motion sick.
 	- Good example: https://youtu.be/bQs3I6cMQUI?t=163
+- I think the subtitles and credit lines in the HQ vids are just custom .x files containing the text since they're obviously 3d rendered in mmd... clever
+	- .x is a standard extension
+	- For logos like for songs...
+		- SS logo, upscale, clean up in PS leaving a png with alpha.
+		- Import to blender, turn into 3d object and apply texture??
+- Use DoF shift in short cuts to give a zoom feel?

 ## Focal length shift usages
 - "Zoom in" feel without zooming in